 Best Destinations in Europe for Christmas

 This is one of the most spectacular Christmas markets in France.
 I literally fell in love with its charm!
 It is actually home to not one, but five different Christmas markets that are spread out all over the town.
-They are all within walking distance of one another, so it is just a matter of how tired you get from shopping!
+They are all within walking distance, so it is just a matter of how tired you get from shopping!

 Know that crowds of people will be coming here to enjoy the Christmas markets, so don’t say I didn’t warn you!
 At one point I found the crowds were too much, so be sure to time your trip just right!